Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 At this time, the INS presents guidance and range information on the ADI, the sight, the BDHI, and the HSI.
-The WSO should continue to monitor the radar display- should the actual target appear on the display as range decreases, the actual known altitude of the target can be entered on the WRCS panel and the Along Track and Cross Track cursors can be touched up using their controls to further increase release precision.
+The WSO should continue to monitor the radar display - should the actual target appear on the display as range decreases, the actual known altitude of the target can be entered on the WRCS panel and the Along Track and Cross Track cursors can be touched up using their controls to further increase release precision.